Ascend/pytorch/README.md

 ## User Manual

-Refer to [API of PyTorch Ascend Adapter](docs/api/torch_npu_apis.md) for more detailed informations.
+Refer to [API of Ascend Adapter for PyTorch](docs/api/torch_npu_apis.md) for more detailed informations.

 ## PyTorch and Python Version Matching Table